arnenoori/arnenoori/README.md

 ## I'm currently a first year cs student at Cal Poly SLO!

-- 🧠 I’m currently learning C & Java
+- 🧠 I’m currently learning C & JS
 - 🖥️ I’m looking to specialize in ML

 ### Connect with me: